-Protect that beautiful, big 12.9-inch iPad Pro screen!
+Protect that beautiful, big 12.9-inch iPad Pro screen

 - Glass protection: ZAGG InvisibleShield Glass Plus

-Most popular: Spigen Tempered Glass Screen ProtectorStaff favorite
+Most popular: Tech Armor Ballistic Glass Screen ProtectorStaff favorite

 With this screen protector, you get screen responsiveness, protection from bumps/fingerprints/scratches, easy bubble-free installation, and the full clarity of your device's screen.
-Spigen is one of the most popular screen protector brands for a good reason.
+Tech Armor is one of the most popular screen protector brands for good reason.

-This tempered glass screen protector is thick enough to protect your screen from some pretty big bashes but doesn't interfere with Face ID.
+This tempered glass screen protector is thick enough to protect your screen from some pretty big bashes but won't interfere with Face ID.
 It comes with a special installation kit to help make sure you don't end up with bubbles or dust marks.

-For artists: PaperLike Screen Protector
+For artists: XIRON PaperLike Screen Protector

 Get the look and feel of paper on your iPad Pro with a PaperLike Screen Protector.
-Perfect for art, note-taking, and anyone using an Apple Pencil.
+It's perfect for art, note-taking, and anyone using an Apple Pencil or other alternative stylus.

 Plastic protection: Supershieldz Screen Protector

 If you'd like something a bit more solid but still extremely lightweight, this PET material screen protector adds almost no bulk or weight to your iPad.
-It's not going to be as protective as glass, but will certainly prevent scratches.
+It's not going to be as protective as glass, but it will certainly prevent scratches.
 You get three in this package.
 Note that this is a matte screen protector.

 Glass protection: ZAGG InvisibleShield Glass Plus

 The company behind the InvisibleShield Glass Plus has made a name for itself by creating high-quality tech accessories, much like this 12.9-inch iPad Pro screen protector.
-The protector is made from smooth tempered glass, which offers remarkable touch sensitivity while keeping things crystal clear for viewing.
+The Glass Plus is made from smooth tempered glass, which offers remarkable touch sensitivity while keeping things crystal clear for viewing.
 It also features oil-resistant technology to keep fingerprints at bay as you tap away.

 Keep it protected

-If you want protection you can see and feel, I'd recommend the Spigen's Tempered Glass Screen Protector.
-Spigen is a known brand that makes quality products you can trust.
-If you're an artist looking for a more natural feel when using the Apple Pencil or a supported stylus on your iPad Pro, try Paperlike for a ... paperlike experience.
+If you want protection that you can see and feel, I'd recommend the Tech Armor Screen Protector.
+This is a known brand that makes quality products you can trust.
+If you're an artist looking for a more natural feel when using the Apple Pencil or a supported stylus on your iPad Pro, try Paperlike for a, well, paper-like experience.

-Also, if you want something thick enough to protect your screen, then the amFilm Glass Screen Protector is a good pick.
-It won't interfere with Face ID, and it could hold its own against some pretty heavy hits.
+If you want something thick enough to protect your screen, then the amFilm Glass Screen Protector is a good pick.
+It won't interfere with Face ID and it can hold its own against some pretty heavy hits.
 Just take care to follow the instructions when installing to avoid any unwanted bubbles.
+No matter what kind you're looking for, we're sure one of these best screen protectors for a 12.9-inch iPad Pro will be the perfect fit.
+Be sure to also check out some of the best cases for the 12.9-inch iPad Pro as well for maximum protection!

 We may earn a commission for purchases using our links.
 Learn more.